-Christopher Columbus stepped ashore in 1493, although the residents of Aguadilla (see p78) make a similar claim.
-In the center is the Iglesia San Francisco de Asís, with its lovely stained-glass windows, and the former train station which is now home to the Museo de Aguada, an impressive history museum.
-If possible, time your visit for mid-

-November, when locals parade to honor Columbus' arrival.
+1493, although the residents of Aquadilla (see p78) make a similar claim.
+In the center is the Iglesia San Francisco de Asís, with its lovely stained-glass windows, and the former train station. which is now home to the Museo de Aguada, an impressive history museum.
+If possible, time your visit for mid-November, when locals parade to honor Columbus' arrival.

-Map B2 • Museo de Aguada: Av Nativo Alers 7; 787 868 6300; open 8am-noon & 1-4pm Mon-Fri
+Map B2 • Museo de Aguada: Av Nativo Alers 7: 787 868 6300: open 8am-noon & 1-4pm Mon-Fri

-Plaza Colón, Mayagüez

-A large square in the center of Puerto Rico's third-largest city, Plaza Colón is adorned with a magnificent Neo-Classical town hall and a clock tower, a large statue of Christopher Columbus, and various other bronze statues.
+Plaza Colón, Mayagüez A large square in the center of Puerto Rico's third-largest city.
+Plaza Colón is adorned with a magnificent Neo-Classical town hall and a clock tower, a large statue of Christopher Columbus, and various other bronze statues.
 Locals gather to play dominoes in the shade of jacaranda trees that burst into purple bloom in spring.
-The Teatro Yagüez, a block north, is worth a visit for its Neo-Classical pillars and Art Nouveau windows and dome. ® Map B4
+The Teatro Yagüez, a block north, is worth a visit for its Neo-Classical pillars and Art Nouveau windows and dome.
+Map B4 • Teatro Yagüez: Calle

-• Teatro Yagüez: Calle McKinley; 787 833 5195; guided tours by appointment
+McKinley; 787 833 5195; open 8am-